 The Information Services Division is responsible for all information and communication technology (ICT) functions and activities within the department.
 It provides ICT applications support and development capability for all divisions and develops and maintains ICT strategic planning, enterprise architecture and information management.

 The Live Animal Exports Division was established in November 2012 to continue to implement regulatory reforms, the recommendations of the Farmer review and other priority live animal export reforms.
 The division provides certification for the export of live animals and genetic material to meet importing country requirements.
 In developing policies and processes for the export of live animals and reproductive material, the division consults broadly with Australian governments, industry representatives and animal welfare groups.

 People and Service Delivery Division

 The People and Service Delivery Division strengthens the focus on investing in our people and reforming our business.
-It brings together people capability and management, biosecurity reform, regional management and program and project management functions.
-The division oversees the delivery of services through the department's regional network.
+It brings together people capability and management, biosecurity reform, regional management, and program and project management functions.
+The division oversees the delivery of services through the department’s regional network.

-Quarantine Operations Division
+Post Entry Quarantine Program Division